owasp-amass/amass/CONTRIBUTING.md

 # Contributing

-Thank you for considering making contributions to Amass!
-Start by taking a look at the [open issues](https://github.com/owasp-amass/amass/issues) for things we need help with!
+Thank you for considering making contributions to the OWASP Amass Project!
+Start by joining our [Discord server](https://discord.gg/ANTyEDUXt5), taking a look at the [Documentation](https://owasp-amass.github.io/docs/), and checking out the [open issues](https://github.com/owasp-amass/amass/issues) for things we need help with!

 Please follow standard github best practices: fork the repo, branch from the tip of develop, make some commits, and submit a pull request to develop.

 Please make sure to use `gofmt` before every commit - the easiest way to do this is have your editor run it for you upon saving a file.
 Otherwise, run the following command in the project root directory: `go fmt ./...`

+It is recommended that you use the Golang Linter before every commit, to help you catch errors and to write clean code: `golangci-lint run ./...`

 ## Forking